Automotive industry in China: Exports

 Great Wall Motor exports some cars to Russia as knock-down kits, to be assembled in a Haval factory in Tula Oblast.

 MG ZS is the most exported Chinese car model in 2023, with a total of 251,000 units sold overseas.

 In 2012, exports of Chinese automobiles were about 1 million vehicles per year and mostly to emerging markets.
 By 2022, Chinese car exports reached 3.11 million units, ranking second worldwide.
 Domestic sales still accounted for the bulk of the 27 million units produced.
 Electric cars sales totaled 679,000.
 In 2023, China overtook Japan, becoming the largest car exporter in the world.
 The increased export numbers contributed to the growing demand for electric cars.

 Unlike local Chinese manufacturers, joint venture manufacturers were reluctant to export their vehicles from China due to having to share 50% of the profit with its local partner, as opposed to keeping a full profit by exporting from fully owned plants elsewhere.
-Notable exceptions in the early era included Honda, which formed China Honda Automobile in 2003 to produce vehicles for exports to Europe, and SAIC-VW that exported Volkswagen Polo to Australia in 2004.
-As a result of excess production capacity, low cost of production, and the more accessible electric car supply chain, some joint ventures such as SAIC-GM, Changan Ford and Jiangling Motors (since 2018), Beijing Hyundai (since 2018), Yueda Kia (since 2018), Dongfeng Honda and GAC Honda (since 2023), and others started shipping vehicles from China to overseas markets.
+Notable exceptions in the early era included Honda, which formed China Honda Automobile in 2003 to produce vehicles for exports to Europe, and SAIC-VW that exported the Volkswagen Polo to Australia in 2004.
+As a result of excess production capacity, low cost of production, and the more accessible electric car supply chain, some joint ventures such as SAIC-GM, Changan Ford and Jiangling Motors (since 2018), Beijing Hyundai (since 2018), Jiangsu Yueda Kia Motors (since 2018), Dongfeng Honda and GAC Honda (since 2023), Volkswagen Anhui (since 2024), FAW-Volkswagen (since 2025), and others started shipping vehicles from China to overseas markets.

 According to a report from McKinsey, while Chinese car companies have performed well in overseas markets in recent years, their operating model remains based on "pure export," making them less mature when compared to international car companies that have been deeply involved in overseas markets for many years.
 For example, only around 40% of Japanese vehicle manufacturers' sales are produced in Japan, while 60% are produced and sold in overseas markets it operates in.